Sheila Bett Sheila Bett

 When you find yourself in spaces or among people who steal your joy, make you second-guess your value as a person, or lose sleep.
 There is no reason why you should waste your time or energy entertaining that.
 Toxic people and environments are like a cancer that spreads throughout your system, sometimes slowly and anonymously, other times fast and deadly.
 By the time you are aware of what is happening you are already suffering mentally, physically or emotionally.
 There is also the side effect of mirroring the behaviour of those around you, lashing out and fostering negative patterns.
 To look inward and fix your own imperfections and find healing, you have to get out of situations that tend to bring out the worst in you.

-When life seems chaotic and there’s no sense to the things happening to you and around you, it’s often difficult to see beyond that point in time.
+When life seems chaotic and there’s no sense to the things happening to you and around you, it is often difficult to see beyond that point in time.

 It’s not just OK to say no, it’s often the kinder thing to do.
-If someone asks you for something, invites you to a party and you’re not keen…find a polite way to say no. If you truly feel incapable of delivering according to expectation, or you’re simply not interested in a proposal be honest about it.
-Saying no saves not just your time but that of everyone else involved.
+If someone asks you for something, invites you to a party and you’re not keen…find a polite way to say no. If you truly feel incapable of delivering according to expectation, or you’re simply not interested in a proposal, be honest about it.
+Saying no saves not just your time, but that of everyone else involved.
 It cuts a lot of red tape and makes life easier for everyone.
-So next time you find yourself bending over backwards, getting overwhelmed or falling into old patterns of saying yes even when you don’t mean it, try saying no and see how much lighter your load will be.
-Then you can focus your time and energy on things that actually matter to you.
+So next time you find yourself bending over backwards, getting overwhelmed or falling into old patterns of saying yes even when you don’t mean it, try saying no. See how much lighter your load will be.
+Then, you can focus your time and energy on things that actually matter to you.

 Keep the kid in you alive